SenSoumalya/New-Wheels-Case-Study/README.md

 You have data on the vehicles you sell: what is the make, model, and year?
 What is the price point?
 Data on your customers, such as where they live and payment methods, data on orders and shipments, such as when the order was shipped and received, what the after-sales feedback was, and so on.

 The data dictionary (new_wheels_sales.txt), which has detailed descriptions of each column, and the dump file (new_wheels_dumpfile.sql), can be found in the same data folder.
 The new wheels_proj.rar file contains the data folder and the diagram folder which contains the ER diagram.

+Skills & Tools:

+Fetching and filtering techniques to query the data Aggregating the data using aggregate and window functions Getting quicker insights using sub queries and case when functions Joining the multiple tables using inner joins
+Left join
+Right join
+Creating mathematic calculations using formulas in SQL queries Creating mathematic calculations using formulas in SQL queries Create visualisations